qaraluch/dotfiles/README.md

 ## Installation
 Before runing main install script you need to review configuration repo and install it.
-See your target dotfiles-cfg regpo for instructions.
+See your target dotfiles-cfg-(...) regpo for further instructions.

 ### Using symlink
 `rm -rf $HOME/.dotfiles-source && ln -sf $_DOTFILES_SOURCE $HOME/.dotfiles-source` # see dotfiles-cfg/.dotfiles-config